jadijadi/lpic1book/content/1034_use_streams_pipes_and_redirects.md

 > If you need to start your pipeline with the contents of a file, start with `cat filename | ...` or use a `<` stdin redirect.

 Pipes are one of the super strong & super amazing features in the UNIX world.
 They let you create *new* tools via combining tools which do atomic things.
+As an example, check this out:

-# TODO : add a video as a sample here
+<iframe width="560" height="315" src="https://www.youtube.com/embed/86V5amp1u7U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### xargs